Coding-Competition-Team/runner/README.md

 Features:
 - Deploy isolated challenges
 - Time limit for deployed challenges
-- Supports multiple Portainer servers (in future)
+- Supports multiple Portainer servers

 ## Config and Credentials
 More details are provided in /config